 Improving speed and accuracy

-The latest automated bottling equipment offers excellent technical solution using infrared light for high accuracy fill rates.
+The latest automated bottling equipment offers an excellent technical solution using infrared light for high accuracy fill rates.
 For particularly low weight tablets, bottlers can offer integrated weight checkers that weigh the individual bottles as they fill.

 Sharp’s Automated Capsule Filling Solution